Cyberpunk 2077: Beginner's guide & tips Cyberpunk 2077 guide, walkthrough

 Your character in Cyberpunk 2077 can progress in two different ways – by increasing the experience level and reputation.
 You can gain experience points mainly by completing quests (including side missions).
 A good way to get XP faster is to hack as many objects from the environment as possible (the amount of RAM for hacking is restored automatically) and dismantle and create items (you get XP for crafting).

 You can earn Street Cred by doing all kinds of activities that help keep the streets of Night City safe.
-Street Cred can also be received by completing quests.
-The easiest way to get it is to deal with robberies and fight crime (blue points on the city map).
+Again, these can be rewards for completing missions.
+However, reputation can also be easily earned by stopping robberies and fighting organized crime (blue dots on the city map).

 Don't ignore severe wounds received by V